 Our two campuses are located in San Rafael, California (near San Francisco) and Boring, Oregon (near Portland).
 In unique circumstances instruction may occur in an individual's home environment.

-We hold two- and three- week classes, with two to three clients per instructor depending on the length of class.
+We hold two week classes with two clients per instructor.
 You'll enjoy a comfortable single room, eat delicious meals and benefit from an atmosphere that genuinely values the human animal bond.
 Your transportation, room and board, dog and equipment are offered at no cost to you.

 At graduation, you'll have a chance to meet the volunteer puppy raisers that provided a loving home for your dog as a puppy.
 You can choose to remain in contact with your dog's raisers after you return home.

 Our services don't end after graduation.
 Guide Dogs for the Blind has a team of professionals: Support Center staff, peer counselors, instructors, staff veterinarians and regional field staff available for consultation, training advice and hands-on expertise when needed.
 They can assist you handling family adjustments to your dog, managing your dog's health, resolving training issues or transitioning to a successor dog.
 Financial assistance to help cover veterinary care costs is also available.

 Take some time and explore our website.
 If you don't find the answers to your questions, pick up the phone and call us, toll free, at 800-295-4050 or email firstname.lastname@example.org.
 And if you're ready right now to find out if a Guide Dog is right for you, the steps below outline the path to class enrollment.

 The steps for obtaining a Guide Dog at Guide Dogs for the Blind are outlined below: